stage 7: River Jade

 • Regions: Saxony and Dithmarshen

-From the River Jade to the River Eider, marking the beginning of North Frisia or Kreis Nordfriesland.
-This stage covers the German Bight, including the mythical rock island Heligoland (also Helgoland) where the Germanic goddess Fosete (also spelled Forseti) was worshiped by the Frisians.
+From the River Jade to the River Eider, marking the beginning of North Frisia or Landkreis Nordfriesland.
+This stage covers the German Bight, including the mythical rock island of Heligoland, also known as Helgoland, where the Germanic goddess Fosete, also spelled Forseti, was worshiped by the Frisians.
 This Frisian god even found its way into Norway.

 Trail Sections